 The Investment Climate Statement Chapter of the CCG is provided by the State Department.

 As Europe’s largest economy, Germany is a major destination for foreign direct investment (FDI) and has accumulated a vast stock of FDI over time.
-Germany is consistently ranked as one of the most attractive investment destinations based on its reliable infrastructure, highly skilled workforce, positive social climate, stable legal environment, and world-class research and development.
+Germany is consistently ranked as one of the most attractive investment destinations based on its stable legal environment, reliable infrastructure, highly skilled workforce, and world-class research and development.

-German legal, regulatory, and accounting systems can be complex and burdensome but are generally transparent and consistent with developed-market norms.
-Businesses operate within a well regulated, albeit high cost, environment.
+German legal, regulatory, and accounting systems can be complex but are generally transparent and consistent with developed-market norms.
+Businesses operate within a well-regulated, albeit relatively high-cost, environment.
 Foreign and domestic investors are treated equally when it comes to investment incentives or the establishment and protection of real and intellectual property.
-Foreign investors can rely on the German legal system to enforce laws and contracts; at the same time, this system requires investors to closely track their legal obligations.
+Germany’s well-established enforcement laws and official enforcement services ensure investors can assert their rights.
+German courts are fully available to foreign investors in an investment dispute.
 New investors should ensure they have the necessary legal expertise, either in-house or outside counsel, to meet all national and EU regulations.

 German authorities are committed to fighting money laundering and corruption.
 The government promotes responsible business conduct and German SMEs are aware of the need for due diligence.